MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sales-entity-improve.md

 [!include [banner](../includes/banner.md)]

-To enhance the performance and efficiency of our sales invoice entities, we have made significant improvements by eliminating inefficient views, and computed columns.
-This article provides an overview of the changes made and the benefits they bring.
+To enhance the performance and efficiency of our sales invoice entities, significant improvements have been made by eliminating inefficient views, and computed columns.
+This article provides an overview of the changes made.

 ## Overview

-The previous implementation suffered from inefficiencies caused by nested views that duplicated larger tables, resulting in multiple queries to fetch the required data.
-To address this, all views have been removed from existing entities and introduced new versions **Sales invoice headers V4** and **Sales invoice lines V4**.
+The previous implementations suffered from inefficiencies caused by nested views that duplicated larger tables, resulting in multiple queries to fetch the required data.
+To address this, all views are removed from existing entities and new versions **Sales invoice headers V4** and **Sales invoice lines V4** are introduced.

-The new entities no longer rely on inefficient views but directly fetch all columns from the data sources, allowing for faster data retrieval.
-In addition, all computer columns have been eliminated that were responsible for row-by-row processing, further improving performance.
+The new entities don't rely on inefficient views and directly fetch all columns from the data sources, allowing for faster data retrieval.
+In addition, all computed columns responsible for row-by-row processing were eliminated, further improving performance.

-Previously, the **Total discount amount** column was present in the header entity.
-In the latest version, this information can be found through three separate columns: **Cash discount**, **End discount**, and **Total line discount**.
+Previously, the **Total discount amount** column was in the header entity.
+In the latest version, this information is found in three separate columns: **Cash discount**, **End discount**, and **Total line discount**.
 The **Total discount amount** is now calculated as the sum of these three columns.

 The **Product name** column is now two separate columns: **Product name** and **Product variant name**.
 This eliminates the need for computed columns and allows users to retrieve the product name from either the variant (if it exists) or the product itself.

 In the **Sales invoice lines V4** entity, there are two new columns: **Line total charge amount** and **Line total tax amount**.
 Previously, these values were fetched from separate views, but now they are directly sourced from the **CustInvoiceTrans** Table.
-Calculation logic has been implemented to compute these values for new sales orders and free text invoices.
+Calculation logic computes these values for new sales orders and free text invoices.

 Similarly, in the header V4 entity, the **Invoice header tax amount** field, previously obtained from the **CustInvoiceJourTotalTaxAmountView**, is now sourced from the **CustInvoiceJourTable**.
-By removing unnecessary views and refining data sources, performance is significantly improved.
+By removing unnecessary views and refining data sources, performance is improved.

 To ensure a smooth transition, a **SysSetup** async script is available to update the newly created columns for existing records in the **CustInvoiceJour** and **CustInvoiceTrans** tables.
 When customers upgrade to version 10.0.41, the **CustInvoiceTaxFieldsSysSetup** script automatically creates a batch job responsible for updating the **Total tax**, **Total charge**, and **Header tax** fields in the respective tables.